This post may contain affiliate links. Please read our disclosure policy.

 This slow cooker grits recipe makes some of the best creamy and buttery grits you have ever tasted.
 With just four ingredients, this is a dish even your kids can make.

 Love southern side dishes?
 We love making these grits, mac and cheese, and fried apples.
-Grit are a wonderful side for a seafood boil.
+Grits are also wonderful side for a crockpot seafood boil.

 - Stoneground Grits: Since these grits take longer to cook, they are ideal for cooking in the slow cooker.